marcoacl00/parton_splittings/README.md

 - The Fmed^in-in -> 2 for large theta (and large energies) is still not completely observed, as there are systematic issues that affect this limit (possibly due to boundaries)

 - Very high energies are still hard to resolve, specially for low medium length (L <~ 1fm).
-The solution is extremely oscillatory in this regime; however, it is also true
+The solution is extremely oscillatory in this regime; however, it is also true that the modification factor is very small in these regimes, and the finite Nc corrections don't have much impact here

 **TO BE DONE**